hazooree/Bahria-University-Islamabad-Thesis-Template-Format/README.md

 - **Modular and Maintainable**: Separate files for chapters, preamble, and references simplify editing and collaboration.
 - **SEO-Optimized**: Designed for discoverability with searches like "Bahria University MS thesis template," "Bahria University PhD dissertation template," or "LaTeX thesis format for Pakistani universities."
 - **Beginner-Friendly**: Clear file organization and comments make it accessible for LaTeX newcomers.
-- **Real-World Example**: Based on a thesis for "Direction of Arrival Estimation for Digital Phased Array," supervised by Dr. Hazoor Ahmad, PhD, ensuring relevance for technical MS and PhD programs.
+- **Real-World Example**: Based on a thesis for "THESIS TITLE IN CAPITAL LETTERS," supervised by Dr. Hazoor Ahmad, PhD, ensuring relevance for technical MS and PhD programs.

 ## Contributing
 Contributions are welcome!
 To improve the template for MS or PhD students: